agpoyraz/Concentricity_Measurement/README.md

 This project shares an industrial machine vision dataset for washer-like metal parts and compares subpixel-based methods for measuring the **concentricity** of circular features.

+The system calculates **normalized concentricity**, defined as the Euclidean distance between the centers of the inner and outer circles divided by the outer diameter.
+This approach ensures that the measurement is **scale-invariant** and can be compared across parts of different sizes.

 🔗 GitHub Repository: [https://github.com/agpoyraz/Concentricity_Measurement](https://github.com/agpoyraz/Concentricity_Measurement)

 ---